Class A Commercial Driver's License (CDL) Certificate

 * An estimated cost, price may vary by provider.

-Prior to starting, you must pass the General Knowledge, Air brakes, and Combination test at the Department of Motor Vehicles (DMV) and obtain your Class A Commercial Learner Permit (CLP) permit.
-You must also pass and pay for a Department of Transportation (DOT) physical and pre-employment drug screening.
-You must also register with the Clearinghouse
+- Prior to starting, you must pass the General Knowledge, Air brakes, and Combination test at the Department of Motor Vehicles (DMV) and obtain your Class A Commercial Learner Permit (CLP) permit.

 Hawkeye has a placement rate of 98% (per 2017 PTDI reporting) into the career.
 Commercial truck driving is a great paying career with excellent opportunities.
 Our graduates can find employment in a variety of areas including: